DarkAssassin23/CPU-Benchmark-API/README.md

 ```

 Additionally, you can specify your own input and output files by
-tacking on -i and -o flags, respectfully, so you don't the script
+tacking on -i and/or -o flags, respectfully, this will tell the script
-will use those rather than the default ```cpus.txt``` and
+to use those rather than the default ```cpus.txt``` and
 ```cpuData.csv``` as seen here:
 ```
 ./cpubenchmarkapi.py -i serverCPUs.txt -o serverCPUsData.csv